frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 </details>

-Note that it is possible to spawn reinforcements through [Elite Scripts](https://magmaguy.com/wiki.html#en+elitemobs+creating_powers.md), so there are more customizable ways of spawning reinforcements.
+Note that it is also possible to spawn reinforcements through [Elite Scripts](https://magmaguy.com/wiki.html#en+elitemobs+creating_powers.md), so there are more customizable ways of spawning reinforcements.

 <details>